Pleased to share a new milestone for our lab team. The first manuscript from our new lab is now online ahead of print @BloodAdvances.

-The overarching goal of the laboratory is to delineate the processes that regulate tissue proliferation and differentiation, and how dysregulation of these pathways contributes to human diseases.
+The overarching goal of our laboratory is to delineate the processes that regulate tissue proliferation and differentiation, and how dysregulation of these pathways contributes to human diseases.
 Our studies utilize erythroid cells as a model system.

 Enucleated red blood cells constitute 80% of cells in the body.
 A precise balance between self-renewal divisions and terminal differentiation is essential for maintaining this enormous pool of cells.
 Terminal erythroid differentiation is particularly unique in that the differentiation program is coupled to 3-4 rapid terminal cell divisions with peculiarly short G1 phase and fast DNA replication compared to self-renewal divisions.
 We do not yet understand the processes that regulate the timing, integrity, and the numbers of these rapid terminal divisions.
 Dysregulation of these terminal divisions leads to impairment of terminal erythroid differentiation and diseases such as Congenital Dyserythropoietic Anemia (CDA), a severe anemia characterized by increased proportions of binucleated erythrocytes.